gruebite/zzz/README.md

   wis: 7: -2
   cha: 8: -1

 # ; is used to go up in the tree.
-Here we ascend up from the "ft" meta node
+Here we ascend up from the "ft" node
 senses: darkvision:60:ft;; passive perception:8
 languages: common, draconic
-challenge: 1:8
+challenge: 1/8

 # Multline strings follow the same rules as Lua's.
 The first newline on an empty line is skipped
 abilities: